-The Environment Agency do not deal with whether the site passes the Sequential Test or part one of the Exceptions Test.
-They have reviewed the submitted Flood Risk Assessment and were able to remove the original objection.
+Environment Agency - The Environment Agency do not deal with whether the site passes the Sequential Test or part one of the Exceptions Test.
+They have reviewed the submitted Flood Risk Assessment and have not objected to the application subject to necessary conditions.
+They also provided additional advice for the LPA and applicant.